reifjulian/reifjulian.github.io/_pages/guide.md

 1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf).
 The AEA provides a number of [templates](https://zenodo.org/record/4319999#.YZYla5DML0o) in different formats.
 A minimal README should include the following information:
   - Title and authors of the paper
   - Required software, including version numbers
-  - Clear instructions for how to run the analysis
+  - Clear instructions on how to run the analysis
   - Description of the raw data and where it is stored
   - Explanations for missing data (e.g., data are confidential or proprietary) and how to obtain them
   - Description of each script